kizaski/1337x.to-Scraper/README.md

 node .\script.js Breaking Bad
 ```

-Output is a torrents.json file in the same dir as script.js
+Output is json in scraped/

 Electron ui can be started with
 ```